Updated by the Progyny Clinical Team — September 2025.

 - Myth: Daily stress can cause a miscarriage.

 This is false.
 Miscarriage is not caused by daily stress, and individuals should never blame themselves.
-It is normal to want to isolate a cause or one variable that could be changed.
+It is normal to want to identify a cause or one variable that could be changed.
 While it is difficult to accept that there may not be one identifiable cause, it’s important to know you are not at fault for your experience.

 - Myth 3: Individuals must wait four to six months to try again after a loss.

-Grieving a Miscarriage
+Grieving a pregnancy loss

 As you navigate loss and experience grief, you may notice there are certain triggers that bring up strong emotions.
 For some, seeing other babies and families can be triggering and remind them of the family they long for.
 For others, there may be a delayed experience of grief, or different emotions may come in waves.
 This is also completely normal.
-It is okay to feel that your experience is unfair and allowing yourself to feel those negative emotions is part of the healing process.
+It’s okay to feel that your experience is unfair, and allowing yourself to feel those negative emotions is part of the healing process.

 In addition to talking to loved ones and your physician, support groups and grief counselors can provide additional support as you work through your experience.
 Organizations like RESOLVE provide valuable resources, including educational articles and community events.

 While processing loss, you might want to talk through your experience with loved ones, and often, people want to lend that support.
-However, we know this can also prompt unsolicited advice that can be harmful and triggering.
+However, we know this can also prompt unsolicited questions or advice that can be harmful and triggering.
 At worst, these statements can inadvertently make you feel you are to blame.

 Friends and family will naturally want to try to help, and sometimes a simple “I’m sorry” and a hug can make a world of difference.
 Additionally, cards and flowers can be thoughtful gestures to show support.
 Presence is key when offering comfort, rather than finding the perfect words.

-If you have experienced a miscarriage and find discussing this with loved ones draining, it is perfectly normal to set boundaries and advocate for what you need.
-You may feel that on top of processing your loss, you are responsible for humoring others with details of your experience.
+top of processing your loss, you are responsible for humoring others with details of your experience.
 You are not.
-A polite “I appreciate your support but am not ready to talk about it at this time” is more than enough.
+A polite “I appreciate your support but am not ready to talk about it” is more than enough.
 Self-love and self-care are so important, and you should never shy away from asking for what you need.

 - Does bleeding or spotting always indicate a miscarriage or can there be another cause?

-- Are there different types of miscarriage?
+- Are there different types of pregnancy loss?

-The two most common categories of miscarriage are biochemical and clinical.
+The two most common categories are biochemical and clinical.
 A biochemical miscarriage is when a pregnancy has occurred but ended so early that it was not detected on an ultrasound.
 A clinical miscarriage occurs far enough along into the pregnancy that it is detected on an ultrasound.

 One of the hardest parts of moving forward after a miscarriage is feeling responsible for educating your family and coworkers in addition to processing your own grief.
 It is okay not to take everyone’s advice and to let people know that you appreciate their support but aren’t ready to discuss your experience.
 If someone says something hurtful or insensitive, politely let them know.